IAmJonoBo/Prometheus/docs/developer-experience.md

     llama.cpp, and sentencepiece for advanced retrieval and evaluation work
   - `poetry install --with governance,integrations` adds Keycloak/OpenFGA SDKs,
     boto3, redis, and the Cassandra driver for policy and integration testing
+- Dependency contract workflow:
+  - The authoritative spec lives in `configs/dependency-profile.toml`.
+Update this file first when adding, pinning, or waiving packages.
+  - `scripts/manage-deps.sh` now calls `scripts/sync-dependencies.py` to
+    regenerate `constraints/runtime-roots.txt`, `dist/requirements.txt`, and
+    `vendor/wheelhouse/runtime-roots.txt` automatically after lock/exports.
+    Run the helper locally (or invoke the sync script directly) before committing dependency changes.
+  - CI enforces the same contract via the **Dependency Contract Drift** workflow, which runs on pushes and pull requests.
+It replays the sync script with `--apply --force` and fails if any tracked manifests change— fix the drift by re-running the script locally and committing the results.
+  - Install `pre-commit` (`pipx install pre-commit` or `pip install pre-commit`) and run `pre-commit install` once.
+Every commit will now execute `poetry run python scripts/sync-dependencies.py --apply --force` so the contract-generated manifests stay current before code lands in review.
+  - After regenerating the contract or trialling a Renovate branch, run:

+    ```bash
+    poetry run prometheus upgrade-guard \
+      --preflight var/dependency-preflight/latest.json \
+      --output var/upgrade-guard/assessment.json \
+      --markdown var/upgrade-guard/summary.md \
+      --verbose
+    ```

+    This aggregates dependency telemetry.
+Exit status `0` means safe, `1` signals manual review, and `2` blocks the upgrade.
+Inputs are optional;
+    pass `--renovate` or `--cve` when metadata files are available.

+  - For a consolidated report that also surfaces planner recommendations, run:

+    ```bash
+    poetry run prometheus deps status \
+      --profiles preflight=var/dependency-preflight/latest.json \
+      --sbom var/sbom/runtime.json \
+      --metadata var/dependency-metadata/latest.json \
+      --json var/upgrade-guard/status.json
+    ```

+    The command wraps the guard and planner, prints a coloured summary, and writes JSON output (suitable for CI annotations) when `--json` is set.
+    Use `--no-planner` to skip resolver checks or `--planner-run-resolver` to force Poetry verification during investigations.

 - Run `poetry run prometheus evaluate-rag` to score retrieval pipelines using RAGAS by default (pass `--use-trulens` to switch to TruLens when installed).
   The CLI normalises metric names across recent RAGAS releases (the